none-development/unitypackage-ransomware/README.md

 ### Rules about this project
 * Dont use that to create Maleware
 * Run it only in a Virtual Mashine
-* This project serves only to illustrate the possibilities!

 By Download this project you accept that!